wix-incubator/sokoban/README.md

 `npm install sokoban`

+## Prerequisites

+Docker needs to be installed and working on your local machine.
+Plesae follow the instructions on [the Docker website](https://docs.docker.com/installation), then make sure the installation was successful by running `docker run hello-world` from your terminal.

 ## Usage

 Instantiate in your test code, provision and run containers once in a `before` hook, then call `killAll` in an `after` hook.